About

 The Best Classic Cream Scones recipe - Step by step recipe with tips on how to make perfect flaky, buttery cream scones, that are so addictive!
 Easy to make and delicious.

-What you end up with are easily the most perfect cream scones ever.
-They taste best while warm, as this also prevents the scones from crumbling.
 If the scones have cooled down, just pop them in the microwave for about 20 – 30 seconds.
-Split open the scone and place a pat of butter and let it melt in the warmth of the scone.
-These scones can be eaten just like that…
+And just like you’d do with basic muffins, split open the scone and place a pat of butter and let it melt in the warmth of the scone.

 The Best Classic Cream Scones recipe - Step by step recipe with tips on how to make perfect flaky, buttery cream scones, that are so addictive!
 Easy to make and delicious.